-The intention of this specification is that precast units are produced with very few air holes.
+The intention of this Technical Specification is that precast units are produced with very few air holes.
 Excessive air holes are a strong indication that suitable manufacturing processes are not being observed in the production process and are not acceptable.